SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Technical Validation

 \paragraph{Transolver}

-Transolver \cite{wu_transolver_2024} uses a physics-embedded strategy.
-The input mesh is projected into a low-dimensional embedding space using learnable weights with a shared MLP.
-Self-attention is conducted in the projected space, and afterwards, the field is reconstructed with the new tokens and the original weights.
-It also has 5 layers, 8 attention heads, 256 token dimensions, and an MLP ratio 4.
-The number of tokens is 32 according to the limit in running memory.
-The operating conditions are processed similarly to those of ViT.
+Transolver \cite{wu_transolver_2024} uses a physics-embedded strategy for attention calculation , as shown in Fig. \ref{fig:trans}.
+Transolver operates on the full-resolution point-wise representation throughout the network.
+Before each physics-attention stage, the full set of points in physical space is mapped to a set of latent physics tokens using learnable mapping weights derived from the input.
+Attention is then computed among these latent physics tokens, after which the latent information is mapped back to the original point-wise features.
+In this work, the Transolver's setting follows \cite{wu_transolver_2024}.
+It also has 5 layers, 8 attention heads, 256 token dimensions, and an MLP ratio of 4.
+The number of tokens is 32.
+The operating conditions are processed in a manner similar to that of ViT.